How to Travel by Trains in Cambodia in 2024!

 You can book train tickets more than a day in advance but it’s usually not necessary.
 The previous day is good enough.

 Simply go to any train station and ask for a ticket.
-The employees know basic English which is enough in this case.
+The employees only know basic English but in this case, it’s enough.

 Payment is in cash only and the rate is 4150 KHR for 1 USD.
-Read more about the Money in Cambodia (it can be confusing but is actually simpler than it appears at first).
+Read more about the Money in Cambodia (it may seem confusing but is actually simpler than it appears at first).

 The trains I took weren’t full.
 They weren’t even close to full.
 I assume you can easily book a ticket 30 minutes before the scheduled time of departure.